oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 **Note:** As updated packages are released to Red Hat Network - addressing security issues, fixing bugs, and adding enhancements - you must update your local repository.
 To do this, repeat the procedure for synchronizing and sharing the channels.
 Adding the *`--newest-only`* parameter to the `reposync` command ensures that it only retrieves the newest version of each available package.
 Once the repository is updated you must ensure it is available to each of your client systems and then run `yum update` on it.

 </div>
-#### Installing the Red Hat Enterprise Virtualization Manager Packages
+#### Installing oVirt Packages

 **Summary**

-Before you can configure and use the Red Hat Enterprise Virtualization Manager, you must install the rhevm package and dependencies.
+Before you can configure and use oVirt, you must install the rhevm package and dependencies.

 **Procedure 1.1.
-Installing the Red Hat Enterprise Virtualization Manager Packages**
+Installing oVirt Packages**

-1. To ensure all packages are up to date, run the following command on the machine where you are installing the Red Hat Enterprise Virtualization Manager:
+1. To ensure all packages are up to date, run the following command on the machine where you are installing oVirt:
         # yum update

 2. Run the following command to install the rhevm package and dependencies.